Coming from Sphinx-Needs¶

 Configuration¶

-Sphinx uses a Python file called conf.py
+Sphinx uses a Python file called conf.py to configure a project.

 ubCode needs access to the project configuration to learn about directives, roles, and other settings for the language server to gain its insights.
 Importing the configuration from Python is not possible as it may depend on custom imports or require a certain Python version.
 It is also time consuming.

-To solve this problem, ubCode uses a declarative configuration file called ubproject.toml
+To solve this problem, ubCode uses a declarative configuration file called ubproject.toml.

-Starting from version 4.1 Sphinx-Needs supports the configuration option needs_from_toml
+Starting from version 4.1 Sphinx-Needs supports the configuration option needs_from_toml.

 It allows reading all Sphinx-Needs related configuration from a TOML file.